Ten Most Frequently Asked Questions About the HPV Vaccine

 Outside of the US, vaccination rates vary widely from country to country.
 Countries that mandate kids get the vaccine almost always have higher vaccination rates than those that do not.
 In some countries only girls are vaccinated, but not boys.
-Australia is one of the countries that has led the way with an extensive vaccination program for girls the is difficult for parents to opt out of.
+Australia is one of the countries that has led the way with an extensive vaccination program for girls that is difficult for parents to opt out of.
 See the question below I’ve heard that laws mandating vaccinations (including the HPV vaccine) are very strict in Australia.
 What are they doing there?

 Another country with notable success in vaccinating girls is Rwanda.
 It’s HPV immunization campaign started in 2011 and targets girls aged between 11 and 15.
 The country has now immunized over 97 percent of girls from the human papilloma virus and the target is to have all women in the country free of cervical cancer by 2020.
 This would be a notable achievement given that cervical cancer is the most common cancer among women in Rwanda.

 9) What do medical professional recommend for immunizations with the HPV vaccine?Open or CloseIn 2017, the CDC and its Advisory Committee on Immunization Practices (ACIP), together with the American Academy of Family Physicians and other medical professional organizations, recommended that the HPV vaccine be given as follows:

 Patients ages 11-12 should receive two doses of Gardasil 9; however, this dosing schedule can begin as early as age 9 and as late as ages 13-14.
 Although it is recommended that the second dose of the two-dose schedule be administered six to 12 months after the first dose, the minimum interval between the first and second doses is five months.